zyang01/zyang01.github.io/_posts/2025-03-26-on-dignity.md

 I had a blast earlier today doing another stream on Stripchat.
 It was my best stream because the crowd was kind and loved to chat.
 It turns out I love bringing the good news of salvation to my fellow rampant homosexuals and helping them to know who God is.

-As one observant viewer put it, things got deeper than the fuck machine at the end.
+As one observant viewer elegantly put it, things got deeper than the fuck machine at the end.

 I totally did not expect to be a sex worker one day, but oh well.
 I will start handing out my servant business cards at Horse Fair and FickstutenMarkt.
 It's been a while since the drone crash.